DaveParillo/cisc187-assignments/lab28-sorting/README.md

 ## 4. Document results
 Describe the results of your experiment in a summary document.
-Begin with a two column table listing each button by name and the sort that goes with it.
+Begin with a two column table listing each sort option by name (alpha, beta, etc.) and the sort that goes with it.

 **Ensure you justify your results!!**

-Simply listing which buttons perform which sorts is not enough to earn credit.
+Simply listing which options perform which sorts is not enough to earn credit.

 **Collecting data**